vojir/tprochazka-restful/README.md

 But remember to keep REST API stateless.

 ### SecuredAuthentication
-When there are third-party clients are connected you have to find another way how to authenticate these clients. `SecuredAuthentication` is more or less the answer.
+When third-party clients are connected you have to find another way how to authenticate these requests. `SecuredAuthentication` is more or less the answer.
 It's based on sending hashed data with private key.
 Since the data is already encrypted, it not depends on SSL.
 Authentication process is as follows:

-### Understanding authentication process
+#### Understanding authentication process
 - Client: append request timestamp to request body.
 - Client: hash all data with `hash_hmac` (sha256 algorithm) and with private key.
 Then append generated hash to request as `X-HTTP-AUTH-TOKEN` header (by default).
 - Client: sends request to server.